-If a staff member is on Military Leave at the time he or she is scheduled to receive a performance review, he or she will receive a performance review within a reasonable time following his or her return to work.
+If a staff member is on Military Leave at the time he or she is scheduled to receive a performance review, they will receive a performance review within a reasonable time following his or her return to work.

 2. Pay Increases

-If a staff member is on Military Leave at the time he or she is scheduled to receive a pay increase, his or her pay increase will take effect on the next pay cycle after he or she returns to work.
+If a staff member is on Military Leave at the time he or she is scheduled to receive a pay increase, their pay increase will take effect on the next pay cycle after he or she returns to work.

 3. Changes in Employment Status/Reductions in Force/Restructuring

-If a staff member’s position is eliminated while he or she is on an approved Military Leave, he or she will be notified of the position elimination and the employment termination date.
+If a staff member’s position is eliminated while he or she is on an approved Military Leave, they will be notified of the position elimination and the employment termination date.

 VIII.
 Continuous Accumulation of Longevity For Seniority Purposes

-A staff member who returns to employment with the university after service in the uniformed services, and who meets the eligibility criteria, is entitled to continuous university longevity for the entire period of the military related absence.
-This includes the period between leaving the position and the start of the service, the period of service, the period (up to 90 days) during which a staff member waited to submit the application for reemployment, and the period between the application for reemployment and returning to work.
+A staff member who returns to employment with the university after service in the uniformed services and who meets the eligibility criteria is entitled to continuous university longevity for the entire period of the military related absence.
+This includes the period between leaving the position and the start of the service, the period of service, and the period (up to 90 days).
+A staff member waited to apply reemployment.
+The period between the application for reemployment and returning to work.

 For example, assume a staff member joined the university on January 1, 2000.
 On November 1, 2008, he or she gave the university notice of impending service and left his or her position on November 20, 2008.
-This staff member served on active duty from December 1, 2008 to November 30, 2009, and he or she applied for reemployment on January 15, 2010.
-Upon his or her return to work on January 29, 2010, he or she is entitled to continuous university seniority since January 1, 2000.
-Upon reemployment, this staff member is entitled to pay raises, promotions, and other benefits that he or she would have received, in accordance with seniority, at any time between November 2008 and January 2010.
+This staff member served on active duty from December 1, 2008, to November 30, 2009, and he or she applied for reemployment on January 15, 2010.
+Upon returning to work on January 29, 2010, he or she is entitled to continuous university seniority since January 1, 2000.
+Upon reemployment, this staff member is entitled to pay raises, promotions, and other benefits that he or she would have received, following seniority, at any time between November 2008 and January 2010.

-The university will accord a staff member (and all others similarly situated) the promotions, pay raises, and benefits that he or she would have received with reasonable certainty if he or she had been continuously employed.
+The university would accord a staff member (and all others similarly situated) the promotions, pay raises, and benefits that they would have received with reasonable certainty if they had been continuously employed.

 IX.
 Return of University Property

-While a staff member is on a Military Leave for active duty military service, he or she will be required to return university-issued property.
-When a staff member returns to work, he or she will be issued the university equipment needed and normally assigned for the position.
+While a staff member is on a Military Leave for active-duty military service, they will be required to return university-issued property.
+When a staff member returns to work, they will be issued the university equipment needed and normally assigned for the position.

 X. Training or Retraining

-If a staff member returns to work after a period of military service, he or she may find that many things have changed in the interim.
-A returning staff member will be provided the training or retraining that he or she would have received if continuously employed but for the military related absence.
+If a staff member returns to work after a military service period, he or she may find that many things have changed in the interim.
+A returning staff member will be provided the training or retraining that they would have received if continuously employed but for the military-related absence.

-A returning staff member who meets the eligibility criteria described in this policy may not be terminated, except for cause, within one year after reemployment, if a staff member’s period of service was 181 days or more.
-If the period of service was 31-180 days, the period of special protection is 180 days.
+A returning staff member who meets the eligibility criteria described in this policy may not be terminated, except for cause, within one year after reemployment, if a staff member’s service period was 181 days or more.
+If the service period was 31-180 days, the period of special protection is 180 days.

-A staff member who has been called to serve may return with temporary or permanent physical limitations, resulting from service-connected injuries or illnesses.
+A staff member who has been called to serve may return with temporary or permanent physical limitations resulting from service-connected injuries or illnesses.
 In such a situation, the university will make reasonable accommodations to enable a staff member to perform the duties of his or her reinstatement position (the position that he or she would have attained if continuously employed).
 If a staff member cannot be reinstated in the reinstatement position, he or she is entitled to reinstatement in some other position, the duties of which he or she can perform despite the limitations.
-A staff member is entitled to the position that comes as close as possible (in terms of seniority, status, and pay) to the position to which he or she would be entitled but for the disability.
+A staff member is entitled to the position that comes as close as possible (in terms of seniority, status, and pay) to which they would be entitled but for the disability.

 XIII.
 Reinstatement of Health Insurance Coverage

-A staff member returning from service, and who meets the eligibility criteria, as outlined in this policy, is entitled to immediate reinstatement of the university health care benefits coverage upon reemployment.
-This applies to coverage for a staff member and for family members who would have been covered if a staff member had been continuously employed.
+As outlined in this policy, a staff member returning from service and who meets the eligibility criteria is entitled to immediate reinstatement of the university health care benefits coverage upon reemployment.
+This applies to coverage for a staff member and family members who would have been covered if a staff member had been continuously employed.
 This also includes children born or adopted during a staff member’s military-related absence from work.
-There are no waiting periods, and no exclusion of “pre-existing conditions” except for conditions that the U.S. Department of Veterans Affairs has determined to be service-connected.
+There are no waiting periods and no exclusion of “pre-existing conditions” except for conditions that the U.S. Department of Veterans Affairs has determined to be service-connected.

 XIV.
 Non-Seniority Related Benefits

-If a staff member is the spouse or a state registered domestic partner (“partner” for purposes of this policy) of a member of the Armed Forces, National Guard, or Reserves, he or she will be provided an unpaid leave of absence of up to fifteen (15) days per deployment to visit and be with his or her spouse or partner after the military spouse or partner has been notified of an impending call or order to active duty and before deployment or when he or she is on leave from a deployment, as long as:
+If a staff member is a spouse or a state-registered domestic partner (“partner” for purposes of this policy) of a member of the Armed Forces, National Guard, or Reserves, he or she will be provided an unpaid leave of absence of up to fifteen (15) days per deployment to visit and be with his or her spouse or partner after the military spouse or partner has been notified of an impending call or order to active duty and before deployment or when he or she is on leave from deployment, as long as: